Learning with Instance-Dependent Label Noise: A Sample Sieve Approach: Introduction

-Departing from the above line of works, we design a sample sieve with theoretical guarantees to provide a high-quality splitting of clean and corrupted samples without the need of estimating noise rates.
-Instead of learning the noisy distributions or noise rates, we design a regularization term to help improve the confidence of the learned classifier, which is proven to help safely sieve out corrupted samples.
-With the division between ``clean'' and ``corrupted'' samples, our training enjoys performance improvements by treating the clean samples (using standard loss) and the corrupted ones (using an unsupervised consistency loss) separately.
+Departing from the above line of works, we design a sample sieve with theoretical guarantees to provide a high-quality splitting of clean and corrupted examples without the need to estimate noise rates.
+Instead of learning the noisy distributions or noise rates, we {focus on learning the underlying clean distribution and} design a regularization term to help improve the confidence of the learned classifier, which is proven to help safely sieve out corrupted examples.
+With the division between ``clean'' and ``corrupted'' examples, our training enjoys performance improvements by treating the clean examples (using standard loss) and the corrupted ones (using an unsupervised consistency loss) separately.

-We summarize our main contributions: 1) We propose a novel confidence regularization (CR) term and guarantee theoretically that, under mild assumptions, minimizing the confidence regularized cross-entropy (CE) loss on the instance-based noisy distribution is equivalent to minimizing the pure CE loss on the corresponding ``unobservable'' clean distribution.
-2) We provide a theoretically sound sample sieve that simply compares the sample's regularized loss with a closed-form threshold explicitly determined by predictions from a trained model (again using our confidence regularized loss), without any extra estimates.
+We summarize our main contributions: 1) We propose to train a classifier using a novel confidence regularization (CR) term and theoretically guarantee that, under mild assumptions, minimizing the confidence regularized cross-entropy (CE) loss on the instance-based noisy distribution is equivalent to minimizing the pure CE loss on the corresponding ``unobservable'' clean distribution.
+This classifier is also shown to be helpful for evaluating each example to build our sample sieve.
+2) We provide a theoretically sound sample sieve that simply compares the example's regularized loss with a closed-form threshold explicitly determined by predictions from the above trained model using our confidence regularized loss, without any extra estimates.
 3) To the best of our knowledge, the proposed \emph{\SPL{} (COnfidence REgularized Sample Sieve)} is the first method that is thoroughly studied for a multi-class classification problem, has theoretical guarantees to avoid overfitting to instance-dependent label noise, and provides high-quality division without knowing or estimating noise rates.
 4) By \emph{decoupling} the regularized loss into separate additive terms, we also provide a novel and promising mechanism for understanding and controlling the effects of general instance-dependent label noise.
-5) \SPL{} achieves competitive performance on multiple datasets, including CIFAR-10, CIFAR-100 and Clothing1M, under different label noise settings.
+5) \SPL{} achieves competitive performance on multiple datasets, including CIFAR-10, CIFAR-100, and Clothing1M, under different label noise settings.